Nektarios Mitritsakis was born in 1971 in Chania.

 At around the age of 25 I was in India looking for something to develop as a human being, I heard a voice that was in my soul from the moment I came into this life, and that was the my relationship with music.

-Starting lessons in Indian classical music playing the well known string instrument the Sitar in Varanasi, northern India, I experienced a ‘universe’ within my self, rich in wisdom, cosmic laws, truth, fundamental principles, ethics, healing and, above all, a spiritual path that contains every important step.
+Starting lessons in Indian classical music playing the well known string instrument the Sitar in Varanasi, northern India, I experienced moments of happiness, as music was always making mw feel happy.

 Music has been and is evolving more and more as probably my best friend so I was very happy in those years that I dedicated my life to these studies, while now I feel grateful that I had this opportunity.